 A Global Community

 The number of giraffes killed every day.
 That’s one every few hours.

-Your gift to the San Diego Zoo Global Wildlife Conservancy sponsors local conservation efforts to affect change across the board, including the rehabilitation, hand-raising, and re-release of orphaned or injured animals.
-Once they’re back in the wild, we watch over them through anti-poaching patrols and aerial surveillance.
-We can’t do it without your help.
+Your gift to the San Diego Zoo Global Wildlife Conservancy sponsors local conservation efforts to affect change in communities that live alongside giraffes.
+This includes the rehabilitation, hand-raising, and release of orphaned or injured animals.
+Once they’re back in the wild, we watch over them with anti-poaching patrols and aerial surveillance.
+Join us.

 What You Can Do, Right Now

-Give $30 today and provide a week of anti-poaching patrols and the manpower to remove a giraffe snare.
+Give $30 today and provide a week of anti-poaching and snare removal patrols.